mgardner-lab/Lissajous-Scanning/README.md

 # Lissajous-MNIST Code and Results Submission

-Reproduction package for the paper *"Reconstruction-Free Object Recognition from Lissajous Sparse Sampling Using Deep Learning"*.
+Reproduction package for the paper *"Rapid Reconstruction-Free Object Recognition from Lissajous Sparse Sampling Using Deep Learning"*.

 The project studies a reconstruction-free object-recognition pipeline in which a Lissajous trajectory sparsely scans an MNIST image into a 1D temporal signal.
 The sampled signal is classified directly using 1D learning models, avoiding the conventional intermediate step of reconstructing the full 2D image before classification.